MissionVistaCS/Vue.js-Tutorial/README.md

 # Vue.js Tutorial

 A short, concise tutorial on the popular front-end framework Vue.js.
-Written for the Mission Vista High School Web Programming course.
+Written for the Mission Vista High School Web Programming course. ***Not every directory in the repo will be accounted for here... make sure to poke around in the repo for more information***

 ## Table of Contents
 1. [Getting Started](#getting-started)